Norted/EEICT_Paillier/README.md

  __I do not guarantee the smooth operation of the application on any device nor OS!__

+ Code was developped on Linux Ubuntu 20.04.4 LTS.

 ## INSTALL
  `git clone https://github.com/Norted/EEICT_Paillier.git`